hphelion/documentation/moonshot/install.md

 * [Launch Administration Dashboard for Post-Deployment Tasks](/cloudos/moonshot/install/launch-admin-dashboard/)

 <!--
-Finally, if you do not intend to use the wizard-based Cloud OS installation process that's described in the Create a Cloud topic, and instead decide to apply and configure the install modules yourself (for **advanced** users only), see these topics:
+Finally, if you do not intend to use the wizard-based Cloud OS for Moonshot installation process that's described in the Create a Cloud topic, and instead decide to apply and configure the install modules yourself (for **advanced** users only), see these topics: